EmilioGiordano/EmilioGiordano/README.md

 <h1 align="center">Hi 👋, I'm Emilio</h1>
 - 📖 I’m currently learning **Laravel pattern designs, good practices and security**

-- 👨‍💻 Some of my projects are available at [https://github.com/EmilioGiordano?tab=repositories](https://github.com/EmilioGiordano?tab=repositories)
+- 👨‍💻 Some(not all) of my projects are available at [https://github.com/EmilioGiordano?tab=repositories](https://github.com/EmilioGiordano?tab=repositories)

 - 💬 How to reach me **giordanoemilio21@gmail.com**